yclas/documentation/how-to-add-locations.md

 ![How to add locations 1]({{site.baseurl}}/images/quick-creator-locations.png)
 </a>

-At the quick location creator add the name of the location, hit **enter** on your keyboard and when you have done, press the '**Send**' button as explained in the following screenshot.
+At the quick location creator, add the name of the location, hit **enter** on your keyboard and when you have done, press the '**Send**' button as explained in the following screenshot.

 <a href="{{ site.baseurl }}/images/quick-location-creator.png" class="thumbnail gallery-item" data-gallery>
 ![How to add locations 1]({{site.baseurl}}/images/quick-location-creator.png)